wildfly/quickstart/servlet-security/README.md

 When you access the application, you should get a browser login challenge.

-Log in using the username `quickstartUser` and password `quickstartPassword`.
+Log in using the username `quickstartUser` and password `quickstartPwd1!`.
 The browser will display the following security info:

     Successfully called Secured Servlet